Westminster College (Pennsylvania): Athletics

 The Westminster Titans compete in NCAA Division III athletics.
 Before moving to the NCAA, Westminster competed in the National Association of Intercollegiate Athletics (NAIA) for many years.
 For a brief period, Westminster was a member of the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).
 The Titans currently are a member of the Presidents' Athletic Conference.

-The first official football game by the Westminster Titans was in December 1891; they lost to Geneva, 42–0.
-The next year was the first official season; Westminster played four games that year and went 3–1.
-The Titans have won the NAIA Division II Football National Championship in 1970, 1976, 1977, 1988, 1989, and 1994, all while competing in NAIA Division II, with 11 undefeated seasons.
-Five former Titans football players have been enshrined in the College Football Hall of Fame: Harold Davis, Joe Fusco, Larry Pugh, Harold Burry and Joe Micchia.
-Hall of Fame head coach Tuss McLaughry was not an alumnus but did coach the Titans for four years.
-The current head football coach of the Titans is Scott Benzel, who became head coach in 2014.
+The first official football game by the Westminster Titans was in December 1891, which they lost to Geneva, 42–0.
+The next year was the first official season, during which Westminster played four games and went 3–1.
+The Titans won the NAIA Division II Football National Championship six times, during 1970, 1976, 1977, 1988, 1989, and 1994.
+While competing in NAIA Division II, Westminster had 11 undefeated seasons.

 Westminster men's basketball team lost in the national NAIA title game twice (1960 and 1962) under coach Charles "Buzz" Ridl.
 Ridl was inducted into the NAIA Hall of Fame (1969), the Western Pennsylvania Coaches Hall of Fame (1980), and the Pennsylvania Sports Hall of Fame (1992).